AlexWatson1212/embracing-authenticity/_posts/2025-05-30-what-if-nothings-wrong-with-you.md

 layout: post
 title: "What If Nothing’s Wrong With You?"
 date: 2025-05-30
+tags: [Self-Compassion, Mental Health, Healing, Emotional Awareness]
 excerpt: "So much of healing begins with the radical question: what if I’m not broken, just deeply misunderstood — even by myself?"
+description: "Maybe your struggles aren’t flaws — just reasonable responses to unmet needs.
+This post invites you to question the belief that something’s wrong with you at all."
 ---

 What if the thing that’s been weighing you down isn’t a flaw… but a misunderstanding?